Painful intelligence: What AI can tell us about human suffering: Gradient optimization vs. evolution

 \section{Gradient optimization vs.\ evolution}

 There are many more ways of optimizing an error function, and many systems that can be conceptualized as the optimization of a function.
 In particular, evolution is a process where the error function called \textit{fitness} is optimized.
 Fitness is basically the same as reproductive success, which can be quantified as the expected number of offspring of an organism.\footnote{ While the idea of evolution as fitness maximization can be found in many textbooks, some biologists would refute the whole idea of evolution optimizing any single function; see a recent review by \cite{birch2016natural}.
 To some extent, this controversy may also have arisen because of some semantic confusion about whether that would mean that evolution has already optimized the function (which would be a very strong statement) or whether it is \textit{in the process} of optimizing it (which may be more plausible); see \citet{parker1990optimality}.
 Regarding the precise definition of fitness, it seems impossible to find a consensus opinion \citep{Rosenberg2011fitness,Grafen2008simplest}.
 A standard textbook definition would be along the lines ``expected number of offspring'', but this may have to be complemented by the concept of inclusive fitness treated in Chapter~\ref{self.ch}. --- In this book, I tend to anthropomorphize evolution rather unashamedly, often comparing it to a human programmer.
 I believe that is a useful pedagogical device since humans find it easier to think of natural phenomena in terms of agents that have goals instead of a more abstract description such as a dynamical system.
-See e.g.\ \citet{Dawkins} for a rather strictly anti-anthropomorphic view on evolution.}
+See e.g.\ \citet{Dawkins} for a rather strictly anti-anthropomorphic view on evolution.} Fitness is, of course, maximized, while errors in AI are minimized.
+However, this difference is completely insignificant on the level of the optimization algorithms, since maximization of a function is the same as minimizing the negative of that function.
+Thus, evolution can equally well be seen as minimization of the negative fitness, which is then analogous to an error function.